WoEEncoder¶

 More details in the User Guide.

-Indicates what to do, when categories not present in the train set are encountered during transform.
-If ‘raise’, then rare categories will raise an error.
-If ‘ignore’, then rare categories will be set as NaN and a warning will be raised instead.
+Indicates what to do when categories not present in the train set are encountered during transform.
+If 'raise', then unseen categories will raise an error.
+If 'ignore', then unseen categories will be encoded as NaN and a warning will be raised instead.

 Dictionary with the WoE per variable.